 Derek was an 8th grader whose first composition for our writing class consisted of two pitiful sentences.
 But within weeks, with clear limits and guidelines such as these, his confidence blossomed and he became one of the strongest writers in the class.
 For your child as well, clarifying your instructions may be all that’s needed!

 Bottom line?
 With a few easy-to-implement solutions, you will help your student feel more sure of himself.
 The result?
-He’ll perform better when he knows just what you—or the writing assignment—expects of him.
+He’ll perform better when he knows just what you—and the writing assignment—are asking of him.

 Next week we’ll look at Stumbling Block #2: Lack of skills and tools to make writing fresh and interesting.